Key international initiative VECT-OH

 - University of Montpellier (UM), FR

-- University of Barcelona (UB), SP
+- University of Barcelona (UB), Spain

-- Netherlands Institute for Vectors, Invasive plants and Plant health (NIVIP), NL
+- Netherlands Institute for Vectors, Invasive Plants and Plant Health (NIVIP), NL

-- Wageningen University and Research (WUR), NL
+- Wageningen University and Research (WUR), Netherlands

 - North America